COVID-19 and Managing Asthma and Allergies at School

 • Promote COVID-19 vaccinations and booster shots as a way to prevent severe illness.

-• Consider making COVID-19 testing and vaccinations available on site as a public service.
-Or, connect students and school staff to off-site vaccination locations.
+• Connect students and school staff to off-site vaccination locations.

 • Encourage students and school staff to stay home when sick with any COVID-19 symptoms.
 Symptoms may include fever, sore throat, fatigue, cough, shortness of breath, chills, muscle or body aches, runny or stuffy nose, nausea, vomiting, diarrhea and/or loss of taste and smell.